helenafaveere/HPC_UGent_ONT_PreProcessing/README.md

 # UGent_cfDNA_ONT_pipeline

 This pipeline is adapted from *HPC UGent ONT PreProcessing by JustineRayp* and is developed to perform various analyses on ONT sequencing data, like basecalling, demultiplexing, alignment, quality control, copy number variation analysis, and methylation analysis.
-A range of tools are employed, including dorado, modkit, samtools, pycoQC, QDNAseq, wisecondorX, nanocaller, whatshap, and methylartist.
+A range of tools are employed, including dorado, modkit, samtools, pycoQC, QDNAseq, wisecondorX, PREFACE, nanocaller, whatshap, and methylartist.

 ## Prerequisites